DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/demo.rst

 **7. Arriving to the Contacts List Page**
 -----------------------------------------

 If you succesufully followed the above steps, you should be seeing the image below.
 This is the ``Contacts List Page``.
 You will be able to view all the contacts that have been assigned to you or shared with you here.
-Learn more about the ``Contacts List Page`` :ref:`here<contacts_list>`
+Learn more about the ``Contacts List Page`` :ref:`here<contacts_list>`.

 |Starting Demo Contacts|